dxwc/turk-system/specification/phase_II_report/phase_II_report.md

 Exception Scenarios:

- 5. a.
-Developer entered rating lower than 2
+ 5. Developer entered rating lower than 2
     + Prompt user to enter a paragraph for the low rawting

 ##2.14 Send Protesting Message to the Super-User